- What other names is Kava known by?

 - Benzodiazepine withdrawal symptoms.
-Some research suggests that slowly increasing the dose of kava while decreasing the dose of benzodiazepines over the course of a week can prevent withdrawal symptoms and reduce anxiety in people who have been taking benzodiazepines for a long period of time.
+Early research suggests that slowly increasing the dose of a specific kava extract ((WS1490, Dr. Willmar Schwabe Pharmaceuticals) over the course of one week while decreasing the dose of benzodiazepines over the course of two weeks can prevent withdrawal symptoms and reduce anxiety in people who have been taking benzodiazepines for a long period of time.

 - Cancer prevention.
-There is some evidence that taking kava might help to prevent cancer.
+There is some early evidence that taking kava might help to prevent cancer.

 - Stress.
-Early research suggests that taking a single dose of kava by mouth might reduce the physical changes associated with mentally stressful tasks.
+Early research suggests that taking a single dose of kava by mouth might reduce symptoms associated with mentally stressful tasks.